 The Bailiwick of Jersey Coins

-Now you know a little bit about the history of the Jersey Pound, we’ll break down each of the coins you can expect to find in your change and how much they’re worth if sold within the UK.
+Now you know a little bit about the history of the Jersey Pound, we’ll break down each of the coins you can expect to find in your change, their designs and values where possible.

 Bailiwick of Jersey 1p Coin